The other day I was returning home from work on the train,

 of the seating in the carriage, I couldn’t help but overhear their exchanges.
 They were jolly as their word play went back

-and forth like a ball between rackets in a game of tennis and whilst perhaps
+and forth like a ball between rackets in a game of tennis, and whilst perhaps

 they were not always the most verbally dextrous utterances, all seemed to